taichi-dev/taichi/docs/contributor_guide.rst

 High-level guidelines
 ---------------------

-- Changesets should be small so that sources of bugs can be easily pinpointed;
+- Almost every design decision has pros and cons.
+Good decisions are good because their pros outweigh their cons.
+Always think of both sides of your decision.
-- No overkills: always use the easiest solutions to solve easy problems so that you have time and energy for real hard problems;
+- No overkills: always use the *easiest* solutions to solve easy problems, so that you have time and energy for real hard ones.
+- Debugging is hard.
+Changesets should be small so that sources of bugs can be easily pinpointed.
 - Unit/integration tests are our friends.

 Commit rules